ashdigitalproducts/gcp-data-ml-ai-solution-architecture/03_Outline_of_Code_Files.md

 - Engineered prototype features (rolling averages, categorical encodings, lag features).
 - Trained a `RandomForestClassifier` on a sample dataset and evaluated performance with accuracy, ROC, and confusion matrix.
 - Submitted a one‑off Batch Prediction job using the Vertex AI Python SDK (`aiplatform.BatchPredictionJob.create`) to validate integration with BigQuery.
-- Served as the scratchpad for experimentation before productionizing the logic into `train.py`.
+- Served as the scratchpad for experimentation before productionizing the logic into Model Training.

 ---